Colposcopy – Glengarry Private Hospital, Perth

 If you are pregnant, keep your colposcopy appointment.
 Observation is usually all that is needed, even with high grade change.
-Any necessary treatments are usually done 6 weeks after the birth.
+Any necessary treatments are usually done after the birth.
 Colposcopy in pregnancy is perfectly safe, and we will not do a biopsy.

 Who will be in the room?

 There will be a nurse in the room to assist Dr Sillender with the colposcopy.
-If you wish, you may bring someone in with you, who will sit next to your top end.
+If you wish, you may bring someone in with you, who will sit at the head-end of the couch.